ymyzk/kawasemi/README.rst

    :target: https://requires.io/github/ymyzk/django-channels/requirements/?branch=master
    :alt: Requirements Status

+**Note:** This should not be confused with the official Django Channels project which you can see at https://channels.readthedocs.io/en/latest/

 django-channels is a Django library for sending notifications.
 HipChat, Slack, Twitter and Yo are supported for now.